Dolyfin/LocalDiscordAIChatBot/README.md

 # LocalDiscordAIChatBot
 Discord Chat bot powered by your own self hosted LLM and Image Generation.
+A 7B LLaMA model and stable diffusion (512x512) can confortably fit in a 12GB RTX3060.
+Using ~9GB of VRAM.
 Disclaimer: I'm not the most experienced coder.

 ### Requires API from oobabooga/text-generation-webui for text generation.